spc-group/haven/docs/topic_guides/energy_scans.rst

    plan = haven.xafs_scan(..., detectors=detectors)

-Supplying the *detectors* argument will ensure that the detectors are captured in the data streams, but it may still be necessary to **specify positioners for setting the exposure time**.
-By default, only the ion chambers will receive have their exposure time set.
+Supplying the *detectors* argument will ensure that the detectors are captured in the data streams.
+By default, each detector will be checked for an attribute named *default_time_signal* which will be set with the exposure time.
 This is especially important when using the *k_weight* parameter to :py:func:`~haven.plans.xafs_scan.xafs_scan()` or the *exposure* parameter to :py:func:`~haven.plans.energy_scan.energy_scan()`.

-Both plans accept a *time_signals* argument for this purpose, which should be a list of entries similar to those accepted for *detectors* described above but with positioners for the various detectors.
+In some cases, it may be desirable to explicitly provide a list of time signals, such as when using live time instead of real time.
+Both plans accept a *time_signals* argument for this purpose, which should be a list of entries similar to those accepted for *detectors* described above but with signals declaring the exposure time for the various detectors.
 Extending the above example:

 .. code-block:: python